tessgard/MERN-app-frontend/README.md

 ## Summary

 Our client was the Ballarat Centre of Music and the Arts.
-In our conversations wth them we were asked to build a website that could be updated and changed on a contant basis.
+In our conversations with them we were asked to build a website that could be updated and changed on a constant basis.
 We wanted to create a Content Management System that was easy to use and wouldn't require the upskill of using something like Wordpress or Kentico.
-Using the full MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS) we set upon creating an application that was fully customizable through the main CRUD features(Create, Read, Update, Delete).
+Using the full MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS) we set upon creating an application that was fully customisable through the main CRUD features(Create, Read, Update, Delete).

 ## Contents